fenzor28/SQL-Project-Zorro/starting_with_questions.md

 1) The category " Home/Shop by Brand/YouTube/ " appears to be consistently popular in various cities like Bribane, Melbourne and 	        Sydney in Australia
 2) The category " Home/Shop by Brand/YouTube/ " appears to be popular globally among the major countries like Australia, Canada, United States, Germany, India and United Kingdom.
-3) It's evident that Youtube is a popular product category across the major countries and cities.